webis-de/small-text/docs/showcase.rst

 - | Muhammad Afzal, Jamil Hussain, Asim Abbas, Maqbool Hussain, Muhammad Attique, and Sungyoung Lee.
 2024.
   | `Transformer-based active learning for multi-class text annotation and classification. <https://doi.org/10.1177/20552076241287357>`_
   | In: DIGITAL HEALTH Volume 10.

+- | Christopher Schröder and Gerhard Heyer.
+2024.
+  | `Self-Training for Sample-Efficient Active Learning for Text Classification with Pre-Trained Language Models <https://aclanthology.org/2024.emnlp-main.669.pdf>`_
+  | In Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing, pages 11987–12004.
+Association for Computational Linguistics.

 2023
 ^^^^